FREE Drum Lessons – How to Play Drums

 Again, it isn’t realistic to expect perfection right away when you’re trying to develop new drum skills.

-Once you learn a few good tips, then it’s just a matter of getting down your coordination and timing.
+Once you pick up a few good tips from some drum lessons here and there, then it’s just a matter of getting down your coordination and timing.
 Unfortunately, that doesn’t come natural to most people.
 Sure, it can be frustrating, but it will come with more practice.

 Once you master a few skills on the drums, you’ll eventually compare your weaknesses with an accomplished drummer’s strengths.
 There is really no way to feel good about yourself if you do that.
 You need to be patient with yourself and give yourself time to develop your own style.